Mother’s Birth-Related Anatomy

 What helped was being on all fours, knee-chest position, strong hip squeezes, rebozo > standing did not work for a long time, just too intense, I think the walk to the car to transition to the hospital was helpful though – from there on it seemed so much easier.
 Active labor lasted just 3 hours, ½ hour pushing – the baby was sitting on the right side throughout the pregnancy, I think ROT; this mom was very dedicated, did chiropractic work (Webster technique) & craniosacral therapy – but the baby stayed on the right side; once we arrived in the hospital baby’s heartbeat was found on the left – I think the baby was born LOA; just saw this mom yesterday – she says hello to you – she worked with every bit of information.

-More important than pelvic shape is the state of relative balance found in the mother’s tone and symmetry of a woman’s uterine ligaments and related muscles.
+More important than pelvic shape is the tone and relative symmetry of a woman’s uterine ligaments and muscles.

 Our ability to stand depends on the psoas muscle pair.
 The psoas begins at T-12 vertebrae and sweeps around from the center of the sides of the spine over the pelvis to attach at the top of the thigh bone (femur).
 The muscle pair comes around like supporting arms, pulling up the legs so that our backs don’t fall over.

 As the psoas comes across the pelvis, it makes a diagonal support for our organs.
 The support can be thought of as a shelf.
 When the uterus is large, at the end of pregnancy, a tight psoas can hold up a baby from descending and engaging in the womb.
 Many discomforts of the abdomen can stem from psoas tightness, but there are exercises to release the psoas.
-A great source is Liz Koch’s The Psoas Book, available at coreawareness.com.
+A great source is Liz Koch’s The Psoas Book.

 As the psoas is balanced, so goes the birth!